Affinities and Activities

 Small Group Ministry

 A continuation of the Small Group Ministry format of the last 10 years.
-Members will meet the first Monday of the month, 10am - Noon.
+Members will meet the first and third Mondays of the month, 10am - Noon.
 The first hour is an opportunity for members to share recent events in their lives.
 The second hour is a discussion around a chosen topic from the Small Group Ministry collection.
 For more information, contact Carol Henderson, carol(at)hendersoncentral(dot)net or 515-491-7657; or Jill Moser, jvjmoser(at)gmail(dot)com or 515-274-5086.

 These small, relational groups made up of six to ten people led by trained facilitators meet once a month to establish and nurture themselves in this community, to explore and engage monthly religious service themes in more depth, and to reconnect with their deepest selves, life’s gifts, and needs greater than their own.
 Click here to learn more.